abbottk/WebPage/teaching/cs381-su15/index.md

 ## Slides and Code Examples {#slides}

 Slides and code examples from the lectures will be posted below.
-Slides will normally be posted just before class, and files just after.
+Slides will normally be posted just before class, and completed files just after.
 I will continue to update the slides for each stage of the course until we are done with that stage.

 <table class="slides">
 <tbody>